gryphonshafer/Quizzing-Rule-Book/content/quiz_process.md

 ### Overtime
 - Additional units of three overtime questions each will be used until the tie is broken.
 - Two-team rules will apply in overtime if only two teams are involved.
-- All the numbered questions will be of a different question type.
+- All the question numbers will be of a different question type.

 ## Platform Protocol